HBoyd255/Global-Organizational-Structure/System Plan.md

 that I can cut down on the amount of email addresses I have.
 I want to just have one email address, who's contents is split up into catagories via labels.

-So for empale hboydemail@gmail.com is currently for personal items, hboyd255@gmail.com is currently for professional items. hboydtff@gmail.com and harryb@tffsolutions.co.uk are used for business purposes, hb1518@york.ac.uk is used for uni items, and harryapplegreen@gmail.com no
+So for example hboydemail@gmail.com is currently for personal items, hboyd255@gmail.com is currently for professional items. hboydtff@gmail.com and harryb@tffsolutions.co.uk are used for business purposes, hb1518@york.ac.uk is used for uni items, and harryapplegreen@gmail.com no